codesharedot/nexo-price-gnome-ticket/README.md

-# bittorrent price gnome ticket
+# bitcoin-diamond price gnome ticket

-Gnome 3 desktop ticker for bittorrent price with Python and argos.
-Rename to bittorrent.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for bitcoin-diamond price with Python and argos.
+Rename to bitcoin-diamond.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org